 Cloud Computing Arrangements.
 In August 2018, the FASB issued ASU No. 2018-15 "Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract."
 ASU 2018-15 requires that issuers follow the internal-use software guidance in Accounting Standards Codification (ASC) 350-40 to determine which costs to capitalize as assets or expense as incurred.
 The ASC 350-40 guidance requires that certain costs incurred during the application development stage be capitalized and other costs incurred during the preliminary project and post-implementation stages be expensed as they are incurred.
-ASU 2018-15 is effective for fiscal years beginning after December 15, 2019, and interim periods therein.
-We are evaluating the impact of the adoption of the standard on our consolidated financial statements.
+ASU 2018-15 is effective for fiscal years beginning after December 15, 2019 and interim periods therein.
+We do not expect the adoption of the standard to have a material impact on our consolidated financial statements.